lgtm-migrator/cloud-security-xsuaa-integration/samples/java-security-x509/provider-x509/README.md

 # Description
-This sample is a Java back-end application running on the Cloud Foundry as a service provider.
-For all incoming requests it checks whether the user is authorized using the
+This sample is a Java back-end application running on the Cloud Foundry as a (reuse) service provider.
+For all incoming requests it checks whether the user is authenticated using the
-[`IasTokenAuthenticator`](https://github.com/SAP/cloud-security-xsuaa-integration/blob/x509-app2service/java-security/src/main/java/com/sap/cloud/security/servlet/IasTokenAuthenticator.java) which is defined in the [Java Security](https://github.com/SAP/cloud-security-xsuaa-integration/tree/x509-app2service/java-security) library and it validates X509 certificate from the incoming request.
+[`IasTokenAuthenticator`](https://github.com/SAP/cloud-security-xsuaa-integration/blob/x509-app2service/java-security/src/main/java/com/sap/cloud/security/servlet/IasTokenAuthenticator.java) which is defined in the [java security](https://github.com/SAP/cloud-security-xsuaa-integration/tree/x509-app2service/java-security) library and it validates X509 certificate from the incoming request.

 # Deployment on Cloud Foundry
 To deploy the application, the following steps are required:
 - Compile the Java application
 - Configure the manifest
 - Deploy the application
-- Create an IAS service broker instance
+- Create an IAS service instance
-- Bind service broker to application using X509
+- Bind service instance to application using X509
 - Access the application
-- Expose application as reusable service in Service manager
+- Expose application as reusable service in Service Manager

 ## Compile the Java application
 Run maven to package the application